1. How will I benefit from completing the Certificate program?

 5. Can I submit documentation for requirements that I completed in the past (i.e., before enrolling in this program)?

 Yes.
-Requirements completed at U-M from up to five years before receiving the Certificate are acceptable.
+Requirements completed at U-M from up to seven years before receiving the Certificate are acceptable.

 6. Can the Certificate be awarded retroactively (i.e., after graduation)?